Narmatha-T/Predictive-Analytics-For-Buissness/README.md

 ## Brief
 By the end we will be able to determine customer responses and oppurtunities.
 This helps to retain and grow more profitable customers.

+Any queries with the code?
+Feel free to contribute or email me at - thiyagarajannarmatha@gmail.com